jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/bash_shell/tutorial.md

 then an error is printed.
 The shell ONLY checks in the places listed in the `PATH` environment variable.

-Navigate to the `thw-shell` directory and list the contents.
+Navigate to the `bash_shell` directory and list the contents.
 You will notice that there is a program (executable file) called `hello` in this directory.
 Now, try to run the program by entering: